-But sometimes having a dry shampoo at hand in the time of nee is good.
-I usually stick to dry shampoo brands which have natural ingredients and are cruelty free.
+But sometimes having a dry shampoo at hand in the time of need is good.
+I usually stick to dry shampoo brands which have natural ingredients and are cruelty-free.

-There’s also Batiste, which are a popular brand that a lot of people like when it comes to dry shampoos.
+There’s also Batiste, which is a popular brand that a lot of people like when it comes to dry shampoos.

 The pros of using dry shampoo